Diffusion Reflectance Map: Single-Image Stochastic Inverse Rendering of Illumination and Reflectance: Additional Qualitative Results

 \section{Additional Qualitative Results}

 \Cref{fig:additional-nlmvs-relight} and \cref{fig:additional-nlmvs-objreplace} show additional relighting and object replacement results for the nLMVS-Real dataset \cite{yamashita2023nlmvs}.
-We also compare with Zhu \etal \cite{zhu2022learning} as it explicitly recovers the BRDF and illumination in the course of indoor inverse-rendering. \Cref{fig:delightnet} shows the quantitative results on the Delight-Net dataset set \cite{georgoulis2018reflectance}.
+We also compare with Zhu \etal \cite{zhu2022learning} as it explicitly recovers the BRDF and illumination in the course of indoor inverse-rendering.
+As it estimates spatial-varying BRDF, the results of each method in \cref{fig:additional-nlmvs-relight} show the objects with the same orientation as the inputs.
+On the other hand, the objects in the last column labeled as ``reference'' have a different orientation, because the viewpoint varies across environments in the nLMVS-Real dataset. \Cref{fig:delightnet} shows the quantitative results on the Delight-Net dataset set \cite{georgoulis2018reflectance}.
 Our results are qualitatively more accurate, cleanly recovering the missing frequency components of the illumination, also evident in the object replacement results, while attaining more accuracy reflectance close to the ground truth relighting compared with other methods which reconstruct arbitrary frequency characteristics of the illumination. iBRDF \cite{chen2022invertible} comes close in quantitative accuracy but the high-frequency components of the illumination tends to be overestimated as evident in the object replacement results.
 Note again that ALP knows the reflectance.